-The east side of Bali may not be as hip as west part of the island.
+The east side of Bali may not be as hip as the west part of the island.
 But still, the exquisiteness of vista in the eastern will grasp the quintessence of every traveler in an instance.
 Here is one of the top traveler list in east Bali.
-Tirtagangga Palace, the former royal palace features fountain and archaic sculpture.
+Tirtagangga Palace, the former royal palace features a fountain and archaic sculpture.

 Depending on the activities visitor prefer, this landmark for Karangasem folk offers a picturesque scenic view.
 Unmissable view of rice fields, cold mist, and the holy water.
 Are the reason visitor keep coming back to the splendid palace.

 Tirtagangga Palace, the former royal palace located 5 km from Karang Asem district.
 The erstwhile vicinity once ruled by the monarch King Anak Agung Anglurah Ketut Karangasem.
 Endow by clement air, stupendous panorama and surround by hills is what drives him.
 To build a water garden palace for his family and people.

 The construction of the scenic palace is not happening with the King’s idea only.
 King Anak Agung Karangasem likewise involves designing, working together with his people constructing the palace.
 He doesn’t mind engaging in digging the soil.
 Wetting his knee in the water and working in the dirty mud helping the laborer.

 The passion to work with his people and involvement during the construction of the palace.
 Brings admiration to people not limited only to his folks.
 But also impress the worker knew him for a while.
 Tirtagangga Palace construction begins in 1946 and finishes 2 years later.

 The palace becomes the pride of the Karangasem people.
 And also a great accomplishment achieved by the king at the age of 61.
 A Palace that captures the King’s spirit.
 Both in preserve holiness and respecting his root culture.
 Tirtagangga remains to be a vessel where people and their king equalize life until now.